Are you looking for fun and quirky things to do in Ohio? Check out this list of 50 things to see in Ohio that are free or low-cost.”

 50 Quirky Things to See in Ohio

 A walking, talking robot manufactured by Westinghouse for the New York World’s Fair.
-Elektro shocked the world by smoking a cigarette as it crossed the border into Canada.
+Elektro shocked the world by smoking a cigarette while crossing the border into Canada.
 You can see this attraction at the Mansfield Memorial Museum in Mansfield, the oldest museum in Richland County.
 Other displays in this regional museum include local aviation and military history and a rare collection of Victorian anthropomorphic scenes, animals that are stuffed and dressed depicting various scenes.

 Address: 34 Park Ave W, Mansfield, OH 44902